MatejBendik/MatejBendik/README.md

 - ⚡ Average Neovim Enjoyer
 - 📄 Notion Templates creator
-- 📚 I'm currently learning Java
+- 🧠 Currently learning Java
 - 💪 Obsessed with the gym and self-improvement
+- 📚 Like to read books
 - 🎓 Studying at the Technical University of Košice

 ### Projects I've built: